The Power of Dua for Ramadan :

 This dua is an expression of appreciation and recognition that the fast for the day was kept exclusively for Allah’s pleasure.
 It’s a method to ask for His pardon and blessings while breaking your fast.

 Breaking the fast is an exciting and joyous occasion.
 As the Prophet Muhammad did, it is usual to start the iftar meal with dates and water.
-There is a particular dua recited before the meal.
+A specific dua is said prior to the meal.

 اللَّهُمَّ اِنِّى لَكَ صُمْتُ وَبِكَ امنْتُ وَعَليْكَ تَوَكّلتُ وَ عَلى رِزْقِكَ اَفْطَرْتُ

-This dua serves as a reminder of the ongoing act of devotion that is Ramadan, even though it is similar to the one said to break the fast.
+Although this dua is similar to the one uttered to break the fast, it also serves as a reminder of the continuous act of devotion that is Ramadan.
 It strengthens the aim and goal of fasting, which is to seek and be pleased with Allah.

 The Night of Decree, also known as Laylatul Qadr, is one of the most important nights in the Islamic calendar.
 It is thought to be the night the Prophet Muhammad received his first revelation of the Quran, and it occurs during the final ten nights of Ramadan.
-This is a night of great opportunity for worship and supplication since it is a time of great blessings and mercy from Allah.
+It is a great time for worship and prayer since Allah is bestowing great benefits and mercy throughout this time.

 اَللَّهُمَّ إِنَّكَ عَفْوٌ تٌحِبٌّ العَفْوَ فَأَعْفَوْ عَنِّي

 Ramadan is not complete without duas, which are a channel of communication between a believer and their Creator.
 During this holy month, they allow Muslims to ask for blessings, guidance, forgiveness, and spiritual development.
-Here are some main justifications for the significance of duas throughout Ramadan:
+These are the principal arguments supporting the importance of duas throughout the month of Ramadan.

 Ramadan is a time for greater introspection and commitment.
 Duas offer a pathway for introspection and personal development, enabling people to ask Allah for direction on their path to bettering themselves.